vipulSharma18/Inference-Profiling-Puzzles/README.md

 Explore commonly faced profiling scenarios and develop an intuition for how to break down profiling problems and find the bottleneck.

 **Puzzle 1**: TorchAO's `Float8WeightOnlyConfig` on RTX 4090 and RTX 5090 is much slower than the eager baseline.
+**Puzzle 2**: More graphs, more problems: Understanding the impact of CUDAGraphs on GPU memory usage by profiling.